 Agreements

-Consider drafting a agreement outlining the terms of the living arrangement.
+Consider drafting an agreement outlining the terms of the living arrangement.
 This can include financial contributions, responsibilities, and other key aspects.
-You don’t have be a lawyer but having something on paper (even a simple list) can prevent misunderstandings and provide clarity for everyone involved.
-It might seems like overkill but sometimes people forget or hear things in a different ways.
+You don’t have to be a lawyer but having something on paper (even a simple list) can prevent misunderstandings and provide clarity for everyone involved.
+It might seem like overkill but sometimes people forget or hear things in different ways.

 Home Modifications